AlessandroFerrante/IoT/MailTonBox/README.md

 ## 📦 System Architecture

-- **MailTon**: Central node connected to the Internet via Wi-Fi, receives messages from remote nodes and manages communication with Telegram and the AI ​​model.
+- **MailTon**: Central node connected to the Internet via Wi-Fi, receives messages from remote nodes and manages communication with Telegram and the AI model.
 - **CtrlMailBox**: Remote node inside the mailbox, detects the presence of letters and sends reports via LoRa.
 - **TonyBot**: Integrated Telegram bot to receive notifications and configure the system remotely.
 - **Web App**: PWA interface for configuring devices in Access Point mode.